 Nice To Meet You

-Almost three years ago (2017) I came to Mexico and never left.
+In 2017, I came to Mexico and never left.
 It all began with my required attendance as a bridesmaid at my best friend's wedding in the Riviera Maya.
 In the same exact moment, my good friend from Barcelona asked me to live with her in Mexico City.
 This offer was too good to pass up, and I took it as a sign considering the timing.
 I sold all of my belongings, leased my apartment, got my Mexican visa, and bought a one-way ticket.

 This has been the best three years of my life.
 After living in six countries and too many cities to count, who knew Mexico would feel most like home?
 I don’t plan on ever going back to Canada, even though it was just ranked #1 country to live, surpassing Switzerland (and nobody surpasses Switzerland).
 It’s BEAUTIFUL; too bad it’s boring.

 I’m now in Canada’s cultural opposite, Mexico, where people actually talk to one another on the streets and in restaurants and locker rooms.
 The sun comes out every day, and its history spans a period of more than three millennia.
 Mexico thrives off its traditions.
 Each is lively, colorful, full of meaning and feeling.
 Don’t even get me started on the food… The Mayans and Aztecs began their communities over 9,000 years ago, introducing foods that are now staples in Mexican cuisine.
 Corn (maize), beans, squash, amaranth, chia, avocados, tomatoes, tomatillos, cacao, vanilla, agave, turkey, spirulina, sweet potato, cactus, and chili pepper… Dishes are bright, full of flavor, sometimes normally salty dishes are sweet, and vice versa.